Viir/bots/guide/eve-online/eve-online-anomaly-ratting-bot.md

 + Enable the info panel 'System info'.
 + Undock, open probe scanner, overview window and drones window.
 + Set the Overview window to sort objects in space by distance with the nearest entry at the top.
-+ In the ship UI, arrange the modules: The modules to use in combat must appear all in the upper row.
-Place modules which should always be active in a second row.
++ In the ship UI, arrange the modules:
+  + Place to use in combat (to activate on targets) in the top row.
+  + Place modules that should always be active in the middle row.
-+ In the ship UI, hide passive modules by disabling the check-box `Display Passive Modules`.
+  + Hide passive modules by disabling the check-box `Display Passive Modules`.
 + Configure the keyboard key 'W' to make the ship orbit.

 To meet bot developers and discuss development for EVE Online, see the [BotEngine forum](https://forum.botengine.org/tags/eve-online).